 Dai-ichi adopts a plan to demutualize and become a stock company.

-Dai-ichi concludes an agreement on a strategic business alliance, including the acquisition of shares, with Ocean Life Insurance Co., Ltd. of Thailand.
+Dai-ichi concludes an agreement on a strategic business alliance, including the acquisition of shares, with Ocean Life Insurance Co., Ltd. (currently OCEAN LIFE INSURANCE PUBLIC COMPANY LIMITED) of Thailand.

 Dai-ichi enters into an agreement to form a strategic business alliance with TOWER Australia Group Limited (TOWER Australia).